gloriading/move/README.md

 * [ to-do / question] ********************************************
+- provide instant workout challenges
+- user can publish their story
 - size down of the chart
-- fix scolling up problem
+- fix scolling up problem / ok
 - after screenshot, how to let user know where to look for the image
 - filter doesn;t work
 - text-wrap/overflow thing within the calendar